koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_19_img_1.md

+# The image 1 in slide 19 of lecture 11 contains:
 The image is divided into three main sections, with two text boxes at the top and two zones below, containing a graph.
 Each section is bordered by a thin line.

 1. **Top Left Section:**